frePPLe/frepple/doc/model-reference/attributes.rst

 Field            Type              Description
 ================ ================= ===========================================================
 name             string            | Unique name of the field.
-                                   | Only alfanumeric characters are allowed.
+                                   | Only alphanumeric characters are allowed.

 label            string            The string displayed in the user interface.
 This will be
                                    translated automatically to the language configured in